Richard Glazar: The revolt

 After the big transports from Grodno and Białystok Ghettos in January 1943, in February and March 1943 no transports came into the camp.
 The Sonderkommando had virtually no food, which made the Jewish inmates realize that their lives depended on the transports arriving regularly.

 It was this knowledge that drove them to try to escape.
 The first escape attempt was planned for January 1943 and was code-named "The Hour".
 The idea was that at a specified time, all those working for the camp would attack the SS and Ukrainian guards, steal their weapons, and attack the camp Kommandantur.
 Unfortunately, this did not proceed, as typhus broke out, and many inmates either died, were hospitalized, or were too sick to participate.
 The escape that actually worked was less violent and ambitious: on August 2, 1943, men broke out through a damaged gate during a prisoner's revolt.
 Most of the escapees were arrested close to the camp, but Glazar and Unger fled from the area and made their way across Poland.

 While on the run, they were arrested by a forester, but managed to convince him that they were Czechs working for "Organisation Todt" (a Nazi construction and engineering group in Poland).
 Both men were later sent to Mannheim in Germany, to work for Heinrich Lanz as immigrant workers, using falsified papers.

 Life after the war

 Following the end of the war, when Glazar and Unger were liberated by the Americans, Glazar attended the trials of many of the Nazis associated with Treblinka, including Franz Stangl.
 Glazar also went on to study in Prague, Paris and London, and received a degree in economics.
 In 1968 he and his family moved to Switzerland after the invasion of Czechoslovakia by the armies of the Warsaw Pact.

 Death

 Glazar helped Michael Peters, the founder of the Aktion Reinhard Camps (a network of private Holocaust researchers), build a model of Treblinka.
-Glazar committed suicide on December 20, 1997 by jumping out of a window in Prague after the death of his wife, leaving the model unfinished.
+Glazar died by suicide on December 20, 1997, by jumping out of a window in Prague after the death of his wife, leaving the model unfinished.